dhlab-basel/Sipi/docs/index.md

 images are stored in [JPEG 2000](https://jpeg.org/jpeg2000/) format, Sipi can convert them on the fly to formats that are commonly used on the Internet.
-Sipi offers a flexible framework for specifying authentication and authorization logic in [Lua](https://www.lua.org/) scripts, and supports restricted access to images, either by reducing image dimensions or by adding watermarks.
+Sipi offers a flexible framework for specifying authentication and authorisation logic in [Lua](https://www.lua.org/) scripts, and supports restricted access to images, either by reducing image dimensions or by adding watermarks.
 It can easily be integrated with [Knora](http://www.knora.org/).
 In addition SIPI preserves most of